acreinsightsltd-terp/we_love_trees/README.md

 # Project Description
 This is a modular geospatial and machine learning pipeline designed to generate accurate tree vs. non-tree classification masks for smallholder agricultural plots.

 Conventional proprietary models often misclassify vegetation — especially in plots with dense undergrowth, grass, or shrubs — leading to confusion between true tree cover and other vegetation.
-This project addresses that gap by integrating high-resolution satellite data, preprocessing routines, and LiDAR-based validation to produce a robust and interpretable classification model.
+This project addresses that gap by integrating high-resolution satellite data(Planet), Synthetic aperture rada preprocessing routines, and LiDAR-based validation to produce a robust and interpretable classification model.

 ## Project Structure

-Project structure
 we_love_trees/
 │
 ├── data/